JacksonYee7/Mini-data-science-project/README.md

-# Mini Data Science Project — Reproducible Baseline
+# Mini Data Science Project

 **What this repo does**
-This repository contains a leak‑free, memory‑safe baseline to predict an anonymized minute‑level target from tabular features.
+This repository contains a baseline to predict an anonymized minute‑level target from tabular features.
 The training file has a real `timestamp` and `label`.
 The test file has `row_id` and the same feature columns, but **no timestamp** and `label=0`.
 I learned with time on `train`, but the final inference does **not** depend on time so it runs on `test.parquet` as is.

-The final submission blends **MLP + XGBoost + LightGBM**.
-All transforms are **fit on train only**, and test is read in **chunks** via DuckDB to handle the 3–4 GB parquet robustly.

 ---